DaltonSchutte/maca-dash/README.md

   assigned companies from the S&P500 to the first 100 accounts.
 As such, none of the analysis for any of those accounts is reflective of the actual conditions for any of those companies.

+- Financial Sentiment Analyses based on the 10-K filings are only available for the first 6 accounts in the Account View.

 - The synthetic data that was used to create the SalesForce dataset is somewhat predictable in ways.
 The structures for the account subgraphs from account to